Rosemary Lodge

 Rosemary Lodge is a historic home located at Water Mill in Suffolk County, New York.

+Description

-It is a 2 1/2-story frame Shingle Style constructed in 1884 as an unfinished shell from plans prepared by architect Frederick W. Stickney.
+It is a 2 1/2-story frame shingle-style house constructed in 1884 as an unfinished shell from plans prepared by architect Frederick W. Stickney.
 The rear wing was added in 1904.
-The house features a steep gable roof, broad porch, several upper story projections, and asymmetrical massing.
+The house features a steep gable roof, broad porch, several upper-story projections, and asymmetrical massing.

 The house was moved to its present site in 1985.

 It was added to the National Register of Historic Places in 2000.